jdart1/arasan-chess/README.md

 if installed.
 Default is true.
 - BookPath - path to the Arasan book.
 Default is book.bin in the same directory as the Arasan engine executable.
-- Favor frequent book moves - value from 0 to 100, default 50.
+- Opening book variety - value from 0 to 100, default 50.
 Higher values
-favor selecting more frequent moves in the Arasan book.
-- Favor best book moves - value from 0 to 100, default 50.
-Higher values
-favor selecting better scoring moves in the Arasan book.
-- Favor high-weighted book moves - value from 0 to 100, default 100.
-Higher values
-favor selecting moves with positive manually set weights in the Arasan book.
-- Randomize book moves - value from 0 to 100, default 50.
-Higher values
-favor selecting moves with a greater degree of randomness.
+produce more variety in book move selection.
 - Position learning - true to enable position learning (storing key position results in a file and later retrieving them).
 - Learn file name - name & location of the file to store position learning data